decision to make F8 a "bass only" project has more reasoning than merely the

 ambiguity of the Tekno-Grind label also reflects in the lyrical content,

-swaying from serious matters to lighter humourous shit.
+swaying from serious matters to lighter humorous shit.

 black Hohner / Steinberger bass guitar purchased in the UK is of the